DMeechan/full-stack-flatfair/README.md

 # AND a local serverless Netlify lambda server on localhost:9000
 $ yarn run dev

-# build for production and launch server
+# build production-ready Nuxt & Functions and launch servers for them both
 $ yarn run build
 $ yarn start

-# generate static project from Nuxt.js
-$ yarn run generate
 ```

 For a detailed explanation on how things work with Nuxt.js, check out the [Nuxt.js docs](https://nuxtjs.org).